The Truth about stretching

 This type of stretching is positive for athletes and adults of all ages.
-Researchers show in one study that longer hold stretching positions are of great benefit for adults over age 65, "Longer hold times during stretching of the hamstring muscles resulted in a greater rate of gains in range of motion (ROM) and a more sustained increase in ROM in elderly subjects."
+Researchers show in one study that long-held stretching positions are of great benefit for adults over age 65, "Longer hold times during stretching of the hamstring muscles resulted in a greater rate of gains in a range of motion (ROM) and a more sustained increase in ROM in elderly subjects."
 (Feland 2001).

-Adults aged 21 to 45 with tight hamstrings also get the best results from static stretching with 30 second stretch and hold positions.
-Researchers report that static stretching is two times more effective than dynamic range of motion (DROM) for this group of non-competitive athletes.
-Researchers report, "The results of this study suggest that, although both static stretch and DROM (dynamic stretching) will increase hamstring flexibility, a 30 second static stretch was more effective than the newer technique, DROM, for enhancing flexibility" (Bandy 2001).
+Adults aged 21 to 45 with tight hamstrings also get the best results from static stretching with 30-second stretch and hold positions.
+Researchers report that static stretching is two times more effective than a dynamic range of motion (DROM) for this group of non-competitive athletes.
+Researchers report, "The results of this study suggest that, although both static stretch and DROM (dynamic stretching) will increase hamstring flexibility, a 30-second static stretch was more effective than the newer technique, DROM, for enhancing flexibility" (Bandy 2001).

 The take home about stretching

 Use dynamic stretching and static stretching at the correct times in the training plan.
 Dynamic stretching (arm swings, hip rotations and knee rotations) will aid in the pre-competition, pre-practice warm-up process by increasing flexion in the joints and increasing body temperature.
 This method is preferred before athletic competition.
 Static stretching can be used as part of a warm-up for training.
 However, static stretching will slightly slow down athletes for an hour afterwards so examine training goals.
 The best way to improve overall flexibility is static stretching with 30-second stretch and holds performed away from events requiring peak performance.

 If you quote information from this page in your work, then the reference for this page is: